top of page

 St. James welcomed The Rev. Kenneth R. Hitch and his family on March 4, 2007.
 Father Ken immediately became involved with the youth in our parish by working with Rock Point Summer Camp, our diocesan camp in Burlington.
 He also shared with us his compassion for the homeless.
 While Father Ken was here he helped to bring the clergy of Essex Junction together for joint outreach projects, Gospel study and occasional Ecumenical Services.
-He also became very involved with the “Heart and Soul of Essex”.
-The project closest to his heart was the forming of Essex Eats Out with other churches in the Village.
+He also became involved with the “Heart and Soul of Essex”.
+The project closest to his heart was forming Essex Eats Out with other churches in the Village.
 Essex Eats Out provided a free meal every Friday to which everyone was invited.
-St. James provided meals every 3rd Friday of the month through early 2020, after which the ministry was temporarily disbanded due to the national pandemic
+St. James provided meals every 3rd Friday of the month through early 2020, after which the ministry was disbanded due to the national pandemic

 While Father Ken was here, we also did some major work in the church chancel; brightening up the walls, refurbishing the floors and moving the altar forward so that those on the altar would be closer to those in the pews.
-The St. James Players were also formed during Father Ken’s time with us.
-Dinner Church was also launched by Father Ken.
+The St. James Players were formed during Father Ken’s time with us.
+Dinner Church was launched by Father Ken.
 Dinner Church is an informal worship service where the Eucharist is served as part of dinner and stories are shared based on the Gospel or other readings of the day.
 Father Ken was called to another parish in the spring of 2015.
-We wished Father Ken, his fiancé, and his two daughters Emma and Amelia a fond farewell as they moved on to Michigan.
+We wished him, his fiancé, and his two daughters Emma and Amelia a fond farewell as they moved on to Michigan.

 On Palm Sunday of 2016, The Rev. Kim Hardy began her ministry among us as our Interim Priest.
 In April of the same year, the Vestry and Amma Kim met to review changes that would be required with a half-time priest.
 This marked the beginning of a significant restructuring of the ministries of St. James.
-While doing this very important work, the people of St. James felt that God was calling Amma Kim to become our permanent priest.
+While doing this important work, the people of St. James felt God was calling Amma Kim to become our more permanent priest.
 With great joy, we welcomed her as Priest-in-Partnership at a celebration on July 26, 2017 and in 2020 she became Rector of St. James.
 The journey continues!

 A community of